-By-law 1.4 - Privacy of Membership Information and Protection of Data adopted May 2011 State Council amended 24 August 2014 State Council to reflect constitutional changes from May 2014 Special General Meeting.
-Amended 19 February 2017 State Council
+By-law 1.4 - Privacy of Membership Information and Protection of Data

 1. Responsibilities

 - 1.1.
 The Secretary has overall responsibility for the membership database of the Party according to section 8.1 of the Queensland Greens constitution. - 1.1.1.
 The Secretary will work with the Membership Convenor to liaise with the office staff and volunteers to ensure maintenance of the database. - 1.2.
 The Campaign Secretary has overall responsibility for the databases used to contact voters or organise volunteers for campaigns used for campaign purposes. - 1.2.1.
 The Campaign Secretary will liaise with the State Director and Office Administrator to ensure maintenance of the databases used in campaigns.